 Power your non-profit organization with clean, sustainable solar power and free your budget from rising energy costs.
-Installing solar photovoltaic panels on your organization’s buildings and/or land is one of the best investments you can make — for yourself and for the planet.
+Sonoma, Napa and Marin Businesses have seen a sharp increase in PG&E rates, that continue to climb.
+Installing solar photovoltaic panels on your organization’s buildings and/or land is one of the best investments you can make — for yourself and for the planet, while cutting your utility costs.
 Thanks to the drop in solar panel cost and the wider availability of specialized financing options – it’s easier than ever for nonprofit organizations to take advantage of the benefits of solar energy.

 Unrivaled Industry Experience

 SolarCraft is the trusted choice for non-profit organizations, places of worship, schools and government agencies looking to make the switch to solar.